-My next book, entitled Irreplaceable, will be published by Hamish Hamilton and Penguin Books on June 27th, 2019.
+My upcoming book, Irreplaceable, will be published by Hamish Hamilton on June 27th and is now available for pre-order from your preferred booksellers.
 The book celebrates those imperilled places and wild species that are increasingly vanishing from our world, as well as telling the stories of the extraordinary resistance to their loss, the vital and inspiring engagement of those people who live and work amidst them.
-Whether it’s threatened ancient woodlands or urban meadows, vast marshlands, coral reefs or relict prairies, their stories are ones of defiance rather than elegy, honouring wonder, connections and community in the face of immense loss, the sustaining ties forged between people, nature and place.
-I’ll be updating this page as soon as the book’s cover and other details are finalised in the run-up to publication.
+Whether it’s threatened ancient woodlands or urban meadows, vast marshlands or relict prairies, their stories are ones of defiance rather than elegy, honouring wonder, connections and community in the face of potentially immense loss, the sustaining ties forged between people, nature and place.

 For readers of George Monbiot, Mark Cocker and Robert Macfarlane – an urgent and lyrical account of endangered places around the globe and the people fighting to save them

 All across the world, irreplaceable habitats are under threat.
 Unique ecosystems of plants and animals are being destroyed by human intervention.
 From the tiny to the vast, from marshland to meadow, and from Kent to Glasgow to India to America, they are disappearing.

 Irreplaceable is not only a love letter to the haunting beauty of these landscapes and the wild species that call them home, including nightingales, lynxes, hornbills, redwoods and elephant seals, it is also a timely reminder of the vital connections between humans and nature, and all that we stand to lose in terms of wonder and wellbeing.
 This is a book about the power of resistance in an age of loss; a testament to the transformative possibilities that emerge when people come together to defend our most special places and wildlife from extinction.